base10/pomodori/doc/notes.md

 - TODO: Model the state diagram for events
 - TODO: Write rules for the state machine
 - TODO: pmd (the CLI application) should be non-blocking

+## 2013-09-02

+- Began work on implementing the state machine
+- My approach is going to be get the walking skeleton of the state machine done, then layer on object saving, validating transition states and handling notifications
+- Once the state machine is fully implemented, I'll add the Event-specific durations